 Explore science and nature

-The Museum has a 45 acre site including woodlands, two ponds, farm and over 30 historic buildings that are made out of a variety of materials, making it an excellent venue for a science school workshop.
+The Museum has a 45 acre site including woodlands, three ponds, farm and over 30 historic buildings that are made out of a variety of materials, making it an excellent venue for a science school workshop.

 Habitats and insect adaptation

 At COAM we are uniquely placed to look at insect adaptation.
 Our site has some exceptional habitats including three ponds, a wild flower meadow and woodland.
 We also have some amazing creatures including bats, owls and newts that inhabit these areas.
 Under our supervision, children are able to explore how insects have adapted to live safely within each of these environments.

 We run a series of school science workshops which reference the properties of materials.
 We explore suitability for purpose and how applying heat or friction can cause a temporary or permanent change.
 Uniquely, we offer this learning opportunity within a historical context: children learn about the permanent change of materials by creating butter from cream and this learning experience takes place inside our traditional farm buildings, where butter would historically have been made.
 Children learn and how ‘heat’ changes wet ingredients into an edible griddle scone whilst cooking inside our 18th century cottage.